David Mis

 Additionally, I presented a poster on our ongoing work regarding measure flows in Bayes Hilbert spaces.
 For this poster, I had some time to experiment with an unorthodox “darkmode” color scheme.
 It received positive feedback.
 The printer did not reproduce the colors exactly as I intended, but I am happy with the result.

 The poster was made with Beamer using the Gemini template; you can find my color scheme here.
-If you are thinking of using it for your own posters, pease keep in mind the warnings at the bottom of the README.
+If you are thinking of using it for your own posters, please keep in mind the warnings at the bottom of the README.

 October 23, 2025 — PhD proposal